Contact Us Today (424) 372-3112

 Operating a Chop Shop

-Owning or Operating a Chop Shop in California – Vehicle Code 10801
+Owning or Operating a Chop Shop – Vehicle Code 10801

 In California and across the United States, there is a massive underground market for just about all types of automobile parts, as many are interchangeable with other vehicles.
 Stolen individual parts are typically difficult to identify.